laraiyeo/laraiyeo.github.io/README.md

 - I've also had to change the fetch rate to 2 seconds as it was consuming too much data with a fetch rate of 1 second.
 - On the scoreboard page, if the user is on a phone screen and they turn it landscape, it will show the regular phone view (max 3 innings) in landscape until the next fetch.
 Vice versa for landscape to portrait.
 - For NHL scoreboard, at times it may show undefined for play-by-play.
 This is an issue from the api directly as it doesn't update some things immediately.
-- For Soccer and UEFA, the top scoreboard score and time as well as the play description might not update in real time.
+- For Soccer, UEFA, and CWC, the top scoreboard score and time as well as the play description might not update in real time.
 This is a problem caused by ESPN's api
 - NBA bracket page style on mobile is not proper

 ---